sharondrinkwaard/surfers-paradise/README.md

 ## Features
  #### Navigation
-  - bar
+  - Navigationbar
-  - toggler responsive
+  - Toggler
  #### Header
-  - image
+  - Image on every page
-  - text h1
+  - Header text
-  - button
+  - Button directing to another page
  #### Info Section
   - On the home page
   - Informs the user about the different lessons available
  #### Booking form
   - Displays the main booking model from models.py
-  - Several fields are hidden for the user and are (WORKING ON THIS) automatically generated and filled in before saving the form.
+  - Several fields are hidden for the user and are automatically generated and filled in before saving the form.
  #### Bookings overview
   - Displays all bookings made by the authenticated user
   - Bookings from other users are not shown